Kosal state movement: History

 The demand of a separate state is more than three decades old.
 Lawyer of Supreme Court Shree Prem Ram Dubey was first person to feel the need of a separate state; he submitted a memorandum to the President of India.
 Local parties from Jharkhand claimed inclusion of Sambalpur and Sundergarh District into Jharkhand.
 Dubey formed the Kosal Sammelani, which urged the state and union government not to enter into any negotiation with any claimant for the transfer of any part of proposed state.
 Dubey asserted that while Punjab has only 46,000 km2, western Odisha has 75,000 sq. km and a population of one crore, still was not provided statehood.
 He also published the first newspaper for the region "Kosal Khabar" and constituted the "Kosal Sena".
 He wrote the books Hame Kosli Hamar Bhasa Kosli and "Why Kosal State".
 In 'Kosal Khabar' he propounded the solutions to carve a separate state to end the discrimination by coastal people on the Kosalites.
 He was spearhead in most of the protest programmes.
 The movement was independently supported by former BJP MLA Balgopal Mishra.
 As reported in "The Indian Express" the Odisha PCC president Hemananda Biswal had strongly opposed the demand for a separate state.
 Addressing the media, he told in Bhubaneswar that, "the Congress party is committed to the establishment of the Western Odisha Development Council (WODC) and the Bill in this connection is pending before the legislature".
 Balgopal Mishra reacted to it saying "there is a growing demand for a separate state; it was regrettable that the newly elected MP and some legislators of Bolangir district had failed to see the writing on the wall".

 Mishra is famous for his "Kosal Mukti Rath" to generate public opinion in favour of his demand.
 He generated a lot of public support for a separate state despite stiff opposition from the ruling party.
 Sapan Mishra of Sambalpur, along with some dedicated youth, chalked out a route map for 'Kosal Mukti Rath' traversing the region, which ultimately made it a mass movement from a class movement.
 Later, the "Kosal Rayej Kriyanusthan Committee", which fought Odisha State Assembly & Lok Sabha Election for the cause, was formed.

-The region will include many districts of western Odisha and adjoining areas that continue to be extremely backward and poverty-stricken.
-These are Bolangir, Sonepur, Sambalpur, Bargarh, Jharsugudha, Deogarh, Kalahandi, Nuapada, Sundergarh, Boudh.

 In 2004 the Deputy Prime Minister L.K.
 Advani told reporters in Balangir that India could consider the demand for a separate Kosal state only if the Odisha Assembly passed a resolution in this regard, claiming "a consensus is needed in this matter".